viamrobotics/docs/docs/components/sensor.md

 {{% alert title="Note" color="note" %}}

-Viam has a separate, more specific component type called [movement sensor](/components/movement-sensor/) specifically for Global Positioning Systems (GPS) units, IMUs, and other sensors that detect position, velocity, and acceleration.
+Viam has a separate, more specific component type called [movement sensor](/components/movement-sensor/) specifically for Global Positioning System (GPS) units, inertial measurement units (IMUs), and other sensors that detect position, velocity, and acceleration.

+Viam also has an [encoder component](/components/encoder/) that is distinct from sensor.

 {{% /alert %}}

-## Hardware Requirements
+## Hardware requirements

-* [Ultrasonic sensor](/components/ultrasonic-sensor/), [encoder](/components/encoder/), or [IMU](/components/imu/), or any other sensor that can connect to a robot.
+* Some sort of sensor, such as an ultrasonic sensor or temperature sensor
 * A [board](/components/board/)
 * Depending on your sensor's output, an analog to digital converter may be necessary to allow the sensor to communicate with the board.

 ## Wiring

 The wiring for your sensor depends on the specific sensor you are using.
 Refer to the sensor’s data sheet for wiring details.

-## Viam Configuration
+## Viam configuration

 To create a custom sensor, you must create a set of attributes unique to that sensor model: